psu13/mutable-hakyll/posts/a-forced-break.md

 Finally, once things improved a lot, I made chili for the Super Bowl game (and the two or three Premier League and related games that played before it on Sunday morning and afternoon).
-I an pretentiously snobby about [my chili](my-chili.html) because I make my own chili powder and use that as a base.
+I am pretentiously snobby about [my chili](my-chili.html) because I make my own chili powder and use that as a base.

 This year I learned I should be using those dried peppers to make a chili pepper sludge,